 12. Empower your employees

-Give employees the freedom to make decisions themselves.
+Stop micromanaging and give employees the freedom to make decisions themselves.
 It is hard to be motivated when your entire job is about what other people tell you to do.
 Therefore, employee empowerment is important to improve employee motivation.

 13. Implement better learning and development programs